Cosys-Lab/Cosys-AirSim/docs/echo.md

              "SensorType": 7,
              "Enabled" : true,
 ```
-* Multiple echo sensors can be enabled on a vehicle.
+* Multiple echo sensors can be enabled on a vehicle .

+## Passive Echo Beacons
+TODO

 ## Echo configuration
 The following parameters can be configured right now via settings json.